 The architectural meaning also might be directly from the "breeches" sense, on the notion of two limbs or of appliances used in pairs.
 The senses have been affected by Latin brachium "arm."
-The typographical bracket ("marks used to enclose a note, reference, explanation, etc.," formerly called crotchets) is first recorded 1750, so called for its resemblance to double supports in carpentry (a sense attested from 1610s).
+The typographical bracket ("marks used to enclose a note, reference, explanation, etc.;" each was formerly a crotchet) is first recorded 1750, so called for its resemblance to double supports in carpentry (a sense attested from 1610s).
 Meaning "position of being enclosed or bracketed with others" as of equal standing is from 1880.

 1797, of printed matter, "to enclose in brackets," from bracket (n.).
 Also, "to couple or connect with a brace" (1827), also figurative, "to couple one thing with another" in writing (1807).
 Artillery rangefinding sense is from 1903, from the noun (1891) in the specialized sense "distance between the ranges of two shells, one under and one over the object."
 Related: Bracketed; bracketing.
 In home-building and joinery, bracketed is attested by 1801.